MSc EconomicsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-You will study four compulsory units in the first term and choose four from a selection of optional units in the second term.
-There are four available exit degrees, depending on the particular combination of units chosen:
+You will study four compulsory units in the first term and choose from a selection of optional units in the second term.
+In the last term, there is a dissertation component, in which you will apply appropriate skills and perspectives developed over the programme to a project devised in consultation with a supervisor.
+There are four available exit degrees, depending on the combination of units chosen:

 - MSc Economics